 Of note, under the pre-2015 cost allocation methodology, Haldimand's costs for OPP policing were approximately \$9 million per year.
 Under the revised methodology, Haldimand's calculated cost was reduced to about \$7.6 million in the first year (2015).
-Subsequent years' estimates have been further reduced due to elimination of phase-in adjustments, refinement of OPP cost averages, elimination of some property counts (i.e. wind turbines) from the base cost formula and the four year rolling average impact of calls for service.
+Subsequent years' estimates have been further reduced due to elimination of phase-in adjustments, refinement of OPP cost averages, elimination of some property counts (i.e. wind turbines) from the base cost formula and lower calls for service.